shadowspawn/forest-arborist/notes.md

 * install could do fetch for pinned revisions (in case has changed)
 * install could do pull for existing repos
 * install should switch branch on main before reading manifest when changing branch
+* Add tip to ignore when add root file to repo if not root file not ignored (git check-ignore)

 ## Patterns